Photo of González, Fredy

 About

 His current project is a global history of the Chinese sworn brotherhood, the Hong Men Chee Kung Tong.
 A fraternal organization with chapters around the world, the Chee Kung Tong helped far-flung members of the Cantonese diaspora acclimate to their places of settlement.
-Remembered in parts of the West as a criminal organization, in mainland China it is remembered as the precursor to the China Zhi Gong Party, one of the eight minor parties in the People’s Republic of China.
+Remembered in parts of the West as a criminal organization, in mainland China, it is remembered as the precursor to the China Zhi Gong Party, one of the eight minor parties in the People’s Republic of China.
 Professor González plans to use the history of the Chee Kung Tong to illustrate how different nodes of the Chinese diaspora interacted with each other; political activity and organization among Chinese overseas; and the complicated relationship between Chinese overseas and China and Taiwan.

 Education